 Root Canal Treatment: Saving Your Natural Tooth

 During a root canal, your dentist will carefully remove the infected pulp, clean and disinfect the inside of the tooth, and then fill and seal it with a safe material.
 The tooth is then usually restored with a crown to protect it and restore its strength and function.
+Many people worry that root canal treatment is painful.
+But with modern techniques and local anaesthesia, it is typically no more uncomfortable than getting a filling.
+Moreover, it relieves pain and helps you keep your natural tooth.

 Root Canal treatment in Banani Dhaka